department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension-rates.md

 ## What’s a penalty period?

-A penalty period is a length of time when a Veteran isn’t eligible for pension benefits because they transferred assets for less than fair market value during the look-back period.
+A penalty period is a length of time when a survivor isn’t eligible for pension benefits because they transferred assets for less than fair market value during the look-back period.
 We won’t pay pension benefits during a penalty period.

 ## Find your Maximum Annual Pension Rate (MAPR) amount